 The month of November is Diabetic Eye Disease Month, and it is a great time to learn more about these unique eye conditions and how you can protect your vision.
-Drs.
-John A. Stefano and Michael Bert educate patients on what they can do to prevent and treat these common concerns.
+Our providers and Michael Bert educate patients on what they can do to prevent and treat these common concerns.
 Below are just a few factors you should know about the link between diabetes and vision health.

 What is diabetic eye disease?